0

 Visit the Public participation opportunities web page for more information on rules, rulemakings, and engagement efforts.

 During the 2019 legislative session, Colorado adopted Senate Bill 19-236 which is contained in section 40-2-125.5 of the Colorado Revised Statutes (C.R.S.).
-This legislation directed Qualifying Retail Utilities to submit a Clean Energy Plan as part of their next Electric Resource Plan filing with the Colorado Public Utilities Commission Public Utilities Commission.
+This legislation directed Qualifying Retail Utilities to submit a Clean Energy Plan as part of their next Electric Resource Plan filing with the Colorado Public Utilities Commission.
 The legislation also allows for voluntary Clean Energy Plan filings by electric cooperatives, municipals, and small investor owned utilities that do not meet the customer size threshold of a Qualifying Retail Utilities.

 Under House Bill 19-1261 which is contained in section 25-7-105, C.R.S., electric utilities with an approved Clean Energy Plan can attain regulatory certainty with the Air Quality Control Commission through 2030, commonly referred to as the “Safe Harbor” provision.